Bible Verses about Solving Differences

 Micah 6:1-16 ESV / 2 helpful votes

 Hear what the Lord says: Arise, plead your case before the mountains, and let the hills hear your voice.
 Hear, you mountains, the indictment of the Lord, and you enduring foundations of the earth, for the Lord has an indictment against his people, and he will contend with Israel.
 “O my people, what have I done to you?
 How have I wearied you?
 Answer me!
 For I brought you up from the land of Egypt and redeemed you from the house of slavery, and I sent before you Moses, Aaron, and Miriam.
-O my people, remember what Balak king of Moab devised, and what Balaam the son of Beor answered him, and what happened from Shittim to Gilgal, that you may know the saving acts of the Lord.” ...
+O my people, remember what Balak king of Moab devised, and what Balaam the son of Beor answered him, and what happened from Shittim to Gilgal, that you may know the righteous acts of the Lord.” ...

 Micah 5:1-15 ESV / 2 helpful votes